Little Yoga Space

 • the body's innate intelligence to wake up

-And from this place, healing can take place.
+And from this place, healing and growth can take place.

 Who is this training for?

 There are no prerequisites as such.
 A lot of the people joining the training are Yoga teachers, physiotherapists, massage therapists, spiritual practitioners.
-However, I have had a retired police woman, an accountant, a political scientist, and a school teacher loved the training just as much.
-Here is what most of the participants have in common though:
+However, I have had a retired police woman, an accountant, a political scientist, and a school teacher love the training just as much.
+Here is what most of the participants have in common:

 • They are going through some big changes (career change, moving to a different country, going through a divorce, etc)